Why use a professional firm?

 Choosing a professional firm for your house removal as opposed to a cowboy firm really can make the difference to your moving day.
 But it is easy to distinguish between a professional firm and a cowboy firm by confirming a few facts before entrusting your worldly possessions to a company you may not have dealt with before.

-Quite often, the difference between an excellent move and a bad move is having a pre-move survey completed by a competent surveyor.
+Yes, quite often, the difference between an excellent move and a bad move is having a pre-move survey completed by a competent surveyor.
 A surveyor will calculate the correct number of boxes and the correct size of removal vehicle for your house move.
 Having the correct size of vehicle and correct number of crew will have an enormous impact on how stress free your removal day will be!
 There should be no charge for this visit.

 More than ever, genuine customer reviews are an integral part of the selection process when choosing a removal company.
 Choose a removal company with customer reviews that number in the hundreds or thousands rather than a company with less than a hundred reviews.
 Independent review sites such as referenceline.com or reviews.co.uk can be trusted to offer genuine customer reviews.

+Yes we do.
 Can the removal company e-mail proof of insurance?
 They should have a removals and storage policy and public liability.
 Professional removal companies will e-mail a copy of the certificate along with a contact telephone number for the insurance company.
 Insurance cannot be provided free of charge as insurance has no VAT.
 Insurance is taxed as IPT (Insurance Premium Tax) and as such cannot be included within a quote.
 Insurance should be stated as a separate option with zero vat and 12% Insurance Premium Tax shown.
 If 'insurance' is included it will be a goods in transit policy that only covers your goods when in transit and not when being moved within the house or to and from the removal lorry, the most likely cause of damage.

 Check the address of the removal company.
 Many cowboy firms operate from a PO number or home address as opposed to a business address.